yungyuc/nsdhw_21au/proposal/chrisPyr/README.rst

 | 1.
 Parameter Parser: Python, check validity of parameters
 | 2.
 Planet class: C++ class, store information of a planet, including mass, velocity, acceleration, position
 | 3.
 System class: C++ class, contains all planets object, and prvide operation for computing new position at each time step for each planet
 | 4.
+ODE class: C++ class, contains several ODE integration methods for system class to call(I will implement Euler Method and Runge-Kutta Method at least)
+| 5.
 Animation Printer: Python, print the simulated trajectory

+| In ODE class, I will implement Runge-Kutta method in 4th order, and Runge-Kutta method is designed for initial value problem.
+The key idea of it is that it takes few acceleration values in each time step and average them.
+| More details about how to simulate a orbit by Runge-Kutta method: http://spiff.rit.edu/richmond/nbody/OrbitRungeKutta4.pdf

 API description
 ===============